blabla1337/skf-flask/skf/markdown/knowledge_base/73-knowledge_base--Insecure_internal_communication--.md

 Insecure internal communication
 -------

 **Description:**

-Whenever organisations communicate by means of unencrypted connections, an attacker could easily sniff these insecure communication and gain sensitive information.
+Whenever organizations communicate by means of unencrypted connections, an attacker could easily sniff these insecure communication and gain sensitive information.